 The Government is committed to building on Britain’s status as a world leader in clinical research and the life sciences, to better understand how diseases are diagnosed and treated, and to revolutionise our approach to treatment to improve health and care – whilst giving the sector the support it needs to realise ideas and help drive growth in the UK economy.

 HEE is committed to supporting the delivery of high quality healthcare by ensuring that the workforce has the right skills, values and behaviours, and by ensuring that the right numbers of staff are available at the right time and in the right place.
-HEE will achieve this by focussing on outcomes, using financial levers and leadership influence to help drive real improvements in workforce planning, education and training.
+HEE will achieve this by focusing on outcomes, using financial levers and leadership influence to help drive real improvements in workforce planning, education and training.

 HEE will contribute to realising the potential of research and innovation in healthcare, and to transforming the NHS, by continuing to develop a workforce that embraces research and innovation and by supporting clinical academic careers for health professionals.